Lifetimes of (near) eternal false vacua: Universes in the massless Schwinger model and its deformations

 Despite the fact that the false vacuum has an energy density scaling with $m$ relative to the true vacuum, the decay rate can be made arbitrarily small by increasing $M$.
 The decay rate of the false vacuum scales as $\sim e^{-S_I}$ where $S_I$ is the action of a bounce solution, which has the form

 where $\varepsilon \sim m\mu$ is the difference in energy density of the two minima and $T$ is the tension of the bounce solution, which to leading order in a large $M$ expansion is given by the domain wall tension $T \sim M$.
 The size of the bubble of true vacuum is $R= T/\epsilon$, so the action of the bounce configuration $S_I= \pi T^2/\epsilon$ scales as $M^2/(m\mu)$ for $M$ large.
 When $m$ is small compared to $|e|$, $\mu \sim e$.
-Hence, the lifetime of the false vacuum is exponentially enhanced by the ratio of a ``UV'' scale to the physical scales,
+Hence, the lifetime of the false vacuum is exponentially enhanced by the ratio of a `UV' scale $M$ and the low-energy scales $e$ and $m$,

 leading to near-eternal false vacua when $M^2 \gg e\, m$.